suit-wg/suit-mti/draft-ietf-suit-mti.md

 | Authentication | HSS/LMS | -46 |
 | Key Exchange | A256KW | -5 |
 | Encryption | A256CTR | -65532 |

-# Reporting Profiles

-When using SUIT reports {{I-D.ietf-suit-report}} - particularly those data structures intended to convey update capabilities, status, progress, or success - the same algorithm profile as used in the corresponding SUIT manifest SHOULD be applied.
-In cases where this is not feasible, such as when using the profile suit-sha256-hsslms-a256kw-a256ctr, an algorithm profile with similar security strength SHOULD be used instead, for example, suit-sha256-esp256-ecdh-a128ctr.
-There may be cases where switching to a different algorithm profile is not possible and where SUIT report functionality has to be disabled.

 # Security Considerations {#security}